 When I started working on websites for clients, we mainly used two of the biggest web hosting companies for beginners out there: Bluehost and A2 Hosting.
 That is why I want to share my experience with you and explain, why I only recommend one of the two for your first website.

-What Makes a Great Web Hosting Companies for Beginners?
+What Makes a Great Web Hosting Company for Beginners?

 Let’s start by looking at the features that make a great web hosting company.

-Webhosting companies are, in best cases, well established and offer all the necessary features.
+Webhosting companies are, in the best cases, well-established and offer all the necessary features.

 Beginners are also often interested in affordable shared hosting plans which include enough features for every newbie to get along with.
 If they are affordable you can’t do much wrong.
 In case you find out after a couple of months that this is not the right path for you, you haven’t invested too much money in it.